OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 We also process data that we haven’t obtained directly from you.
 This occurs whenever a user provides us with information or we collect information from other sources.
 In such cases we process the respective data within the scope of fulfilment of our contractual obligations towards the respective user and/or to safeguard our legitimate interests, while giving due consideration to your interests.

-Data from address book uploads
+Data from address book or list uploads

-This includes the following data, which can be extracted from another person’s vCard:
+This includes data which can be extracted from an address book or list (e.g. smartphone address book, e-mail address book or CSV file), e.g.:

-*   First and last name
+*   This includes data which can be extracted from an address book or list, e.g. smartphone or e-mail address book, or CSV file. e.g. first and last name
 *   E-mail addresses
 *   Phone numbers
 *   Job title and company name